 Governments are unable to meet the growing demand for care homes and retirement villages.
 Over the next 25 years the number of centenarians is predicted to increase six-fold and one in 12 people will be aged 80 or above.
 This is due to the “baby boomer” generation reaching old age and improvements in medical care that means people are now living longer.
 With an aging population comes an increased demand for medical and care home facilities.
 Whilst it is a good thing that most people living now can expect to live a long life, there is also an increased likelihood of dementia.
 Increases of more than 60 percent have been recorded over a seven-year period.

 According to the respected Lancet Public Health medical journal, 2.8 million over 65s will require nursing and social care by 2025, an increase of 25% between 2015 and 2025.
-A number of countries are struggling to make their balance of payments and are running deficits.
+A number of counties are struggling to make their balance of payments and are running deficits.
 Cutbacks are being made on public spending, even in the UK where there is a free health service there is already a lack of available care beds to cater for the current elderly patients in the UK, what will happen when the demand increases?

 It is not just nursing care homes that are in short supply, at the luxury end of the market there is also a profound shortage.
 The reason is because the warmest areas in the South West of England, are the most desirable but also have green belt protection from new development.
 The quaint villages in which retirees wish to relocate have restrictive planning permission that prohibits large scale developments, thereby ensuring that the prevailing undersupply is structurally impossible to resolve.